NervanaSystems/ngraph/ABOUT.md

-The Beta release of nGraph only supports Just-In-Time (JiT) compilation; Ahead-of Time (AoT) compilation will be supported in the official release. nGraph currently has limited support for dynamic graphs.
+The Beta release of nGraph only supports Just-In-Time (JiT) compilation; Ahead-of Time (AoT) compilation will be supported in the official release. nGraph currently has limited support for dynamic shapes.

 Current nGraph Compiler full stack